Yorkshire True Grit 2019

 I finished, put on some clothes, sat with my wife and had a pork sandwich and a pint with my dog curled up at my feet and that was the best bit of the day.

 This is the part where I say how it was hard and punishing but wonderful and rewarding.
 But it wasn’t.
 It was frustrating and kind of stupid for far too many parts.
 The enjoyable parts or the ride were far to fleeting.
-I can’t believe this was considered a ‘gravel’ ride and I wouldn’t consider doing it again for even a fleeting moment.
+I can’t believe this was considered a ‘gravel’ ride and I wouldn’t consider doing it again for even a passing moment.